 Effective for tax years after 2017, the federal withholding rate for gambling winnings of $5,000 or more is 24%.
 That’s a cumulative amount for the entire year, so even if you win $1,000 on five or more separate occasions during the year, you still need to report your winnings.

 Sportsbooks and the Tennessee lottery typically withhold 25% of your total winnings for tax purposes.
-That’s only if you provide the sportsbooks with your Social Security number, however.
+However that’s only if you provide the sportsbooks with your Social Security number.

 If you choose to withhold your SSN from sportsbooks, they typically withhold 28% of your winnings.
 Sportsbooks need your SSN to accurately report their business dealings to the IRS.

-It really depends on how you use those funds.
-The state doesn’t consider your lottery and sports betting winnings themselves taxable income, but if you use the money to produce certain kinds of dividends and interest, the state may tax those dividends and interest.
+It depends on how you use those funds.
+The state doesn’t consider your lottery and sports betting winnings themselves taxable income.
+Still, if you use the money to produce certain kinds of dividends and interest, the state may tax those dividends and interest.

 For 2020, the rate is 1%.